 Fried Tomato Recipe

-This easy fried tomato recipe is the best I have ever tried.
+This easy fried green tomato recipe is the best I have ever tried.
 For a long time we used panko instead of cornmeal.
 I have to say that overall I prefer this cornmeal version.

 I just love this crispy coating.